Juan E. Negrón: Early life and military career

 Upon the outbreak of the Korean War, the men of the 65th, now attached to the Army's 3rd Infantry Division, deployed to the Republic of Korea.
 They were among the first infantrymen to meet the enemy on the battlefield.
 After November 1950, they fought daily against units of the Chinese People's Volunteer Army (PVA) after the Chinese entered the war on the North Korean side.
 One of the hardships suffered by the Puerto Ricans was the lack of warm clothing during the cold and harsh winters.
 Among the battles and operations in which the 65th participated was Operation Killer in January 1951, becoming the first regiment to cross the Han River in South Korea during the operation.
 In April 1951, the regiment participated in the Uijeonbu Corridor drives.

 On April 28, 1951, Negrón's unit came under heavy enemy attack.
 He was able to halt the enemy attack, despite the wounds which he received, by accurately throwing hand grenades at short range.
-For his actions, he was awarded the Distinguished Service Cross, the Army's second highest military decoration for heroism.
+For his actions, he was awarded the Distinguished Service Cross, the Army's second-highest military decoration for heroism.

 After the war, Negrón continued to serve in the military.
 Among the positions which he held were that of senior non-commissioned officer for the Directorate of Doctrine and inspector general in Thailand.
 Master Sergeant Negrón retired from the U.S. Army in 1971 after 23 years of service.

 Later years

-Upon his retirement, he entered the federal service in Bayamón, Puerto Rico.
+Upon his retirement from the United States Army, Negrón entered the federal service in Bayamón, Puerto Rico.